 These factors mean we must increase our prices to take account of these rising costs.

-If you’re wondering why your energy bills are going up, have a read of our blog on why energy prices are increasing.
+If you’re wondering why your energy bills are going up, have a read of our blog on why energy prices are increasing, or listen back to this recent radio interview we did on the topic.

 Previous price announcements